Sharpness-Guided Group Relative Policy Optimization via Probability Shaping: Additional Experiment Results

 \subsection{Cross-Model Validation}

-Beyond the Qwen family used in previous experiments---which has been the dominant backbone in recent reasoning research---we further validate TR-GRPO on other model families, including \texttt{Mistral} and \texttt{LLaMA}.
-In addition, we test on the base variant \texttt{Qwen2.5-3B-Base} instead of the usual instruction-tuned model.
-All experiments are conducted under the logic K\&K setting, with results reported in Table~\ref{tab:var_model}.
+Beyond the Qwen family used in previous experiments, which is widely adopted in recent reasoning work, we further validate GRPO-SG on other model families, including \texttt{Mistral} and \texttt{LLaMA}.
+In addition, we test on the base variant \texttt{Qwen2.5-3B-Base} rather than the commonly used instruction-tuned variant.
+All evaluations follow the K\&K logic setting, with results summarized in Table~\ref{tab:var_model}.

-As shown in Table~\ref{tab:var_model}, across all models, TR-GRPO consistently outperforms GRPO, demonstrating that our method generalizes beyond Qwen-Instruct models.
-This provides further evidence that the proposed token-weighted strategy is broadly applicable and not limited to a single model family.
+Table~\ref{tab:var_model} shows that GRPO-SG consistently improves over GRPO across all tested backbones, indicating that our method generalizes beyond Qwen-Instruct models.
+This provides further evidence that the proposed token-control strategy is broadly applicable and not limited to a single model family.